 Is Keystart only for first home buyers?

-No. You can use Keystart even if you've owned a home previously, as long as you don't currently own any property or land.
-The eligibility test is your current ownership position, not your historical one.
+No. You can use Keystart even if you've owned a home before, as long as you don't currently own any property or land.
+The test is your current ownership position, not your history.

 Can I get a Keystart loan on Centrelink?

-Yes, partially.
-Some Centrelink payments (Family Tax Benefit, JobSeeker, certain carer payments) are partially counted toward your serviceability.
-Keystart is more flexible on this than most banks.
-Talk to a broker who handles Keystart if Centrelink is more than 20% of your household income.
+Partially, yes.
+Some payments, Family Tax Benefit, JobSeeker and certain carer payments, are counted in part toward your serviceability, and Keystart is more flexible on this than most banks.
+If Centrelink is more than about 20% of your household income, talk to a broker who handles Keystart.

 What is the Skilled Start Home Loan?

-A Keystart product launched in December 2025 that gives qualifying tradespeople, recent graduates, and apprentices a 100 basis point rate discount — currently 6.60% p.a. instead of 7.60%.
+It's a Keystart product launched in December 2025 that gives qualifying tradespeople, recent graduates and apprentices a 100-basis-point rate discount, currently 6.85% p.a. instead of 7.85%.
 Eligibility focuses on workers in their first five years post-qualification in priority WA industries.

 How is Keystart different from the First Home Guarantee?